 After three years of writing THE OTHER SIDE OF TOMORROW, I had served an apprenticeship of sorts to myself, and the novelist in me was cemented.
 So in 2016, I finished my second manuscript, INSIDE THE TIGER, about a teenage girl who writes to a death row prisoner in Thailand and falls for him, destroying them both.
 My own experience writing to and visiting a death row prisoner in Thailand, was the inspiration for this story.

-INSIDE THE TIGER went on to win a Litlink Residency in 2016 and a PIP Fellowship in 2017 at Varuna, the Writers' Centre, before being shortlisted for the Australian's Vogel Award in 2017.
-In 2018, INSIDE THE TIGER was published by Penguin Random House as my debut novel and was thrillingly listed one of the 2019 Children's Book Council of Australia Notable Books.
+INSIDE THE TIGER went on to receive some serious critical acclaim when it won some fellowships at Varuna the Writers' House, before being shortlisted for the Australian's Vogel Literary Award.
+INSIDE THE TIGER was then published by Penguin Random House as my debut novel and was thrillingly listed as one of the Children's Book Council of Australia Notable Books.

-In 2019, I'm working on a new novel, RUBY TUESDAY.
+In 2020, in the midst of nationwide lockdowns, my second novel RUBY TUESDAY was published.
 I was fortunate enough to be accepted into a residency at the Tyrone Guthrie Centre in Ireland in 2018 and in 2019 to work on the manuscript, before RUBY TUESDAY won a Mentorship Residency through the Byron Writers' Festival.
-It is now under contract for publication by Penguin Random House.

 Since working on my novels, I've been bombarded with stories desperate to splash onto the page, and little time to write them.
 But brick by brick, I will write these stories.
 I've been writing since I was a young child, and I hope to write until the day I no longer can.